mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Thousand Worlds.

 The Lords of Thunder
-The Lords of Thunder are the best-known of K’kree splinter groups, not least because their home region is close to human space.
+The Lords of Thunder are the best-known of K'kree splinter groups, not least because their home region is close to human space.
 Upon their exile in 885, they moved into Luretir!girr sector and conquered a region to